-In the U.S. meetings are increasingly virtual, but still take a rather aggressive and confrontational approach.
+In the U.S. meetings are increasingly virtual, but still, take a rather aggressive and confrontational approach.
 Nevertheless, office workers spend an average of 4 hours per week in meetings.
 They feel more than half of that time is wasted.
 Therefore, employees in the U.S. waste average 2.5 hours a week that costs businesses 37 billion dollars a year.

-In the UK meetings are very frequent and viewed as open debate of an issue.
+In the UK meetings are very frequent and viewed as an open debate of an issue.
 They often are inconclusive with relatively little preparation done beforehand.
-UK office workers waste 2 hours and 39 minutes in meetings every week, and it's costing businesses an estimated 26 billion pounds a year.
+UK office workers waste 2 hours and 39 minutes in meetings every week, and it’s costing businesses an estimated 26 billion pounds a year.

 - there is no clear agenda